technicalpickles/jeweler/README.markdown

     end

-After you have configured this, `rake release` will now also release to Gemutter.
+After you have configured this, `rake release` will now also release to Gemcutter.

 If you need to release it without the rest of the release task, you can run: